maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Now that we have selected a font family, we need to set a base font size.
 Choosing font size is actually an important decision.
 At the very basic level you will choose between a unit of measurement such as `px` vs. `em` vs. `%` vs. `pt` vs `rem`, and from a more complex perspective you need to consider that your choice might also be the measurement from which your entire site is responsive to.

-To me this seems like a lot of thinking and research, so I'm just going to give you a very opinionated basis to start from.
-The sources for my research can be found in "[A Brief History of Web Font Sizes][Appendix 11]" found in the appendices.
+NOTE: The research sources for my opinionated basis to start from can be found in "[A Brief History of Web Font Sizes][Appendix 11]" in the appendices.

-In Chapter 3 we implemented [Normalize.css][].
-If you look at our [implementation][] you will notice that we reset our base font size to 100%:
+In Chapter 3 we [implemented Normalize.css][Resets].
+If you look at the [Normalize][implementation] file you will notice that the base font size is set to 100%:

     /*
-    * 1. Corrects text resizing oddly in IE 6/7 when body `font-size` is set using `em` units.
+    * 1. Corrects text resizing oddly in IE 6/7 when body `font-size` is set using
+    * `em` units.
-    * 2. Prevents iOS text size adjust after orientation change, without disabling user zoom.
+    * 2. Prevents iOS text size adjust after orientation change, without disabling
+    * user zoom.
     */

     html {